2moe/tmoe/README.en.md

 If you are using Android,it is recommended that you install a VNC client.
 [Google Play](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android)

-If you are using WSL2,it is recommended that you use the X service.
+If you are using WSL2,it is recommended that you use the X server.